 The Leros Humanism Seminars are a series of yearly intellectual encounters on the island of Leros.

 The seminars will explore the possibilities for humanism as an emancipatory project for our times, without affording ethical or moral primacy to either human or non-human beings.
 These seminars will explore the questions of what makes humans human, what is the responsibility that humans have towards each other and to the surrounding world, and how the exclusion of humans by humans is fundamentally anti-human.
-In 2023, the seminars will take place between July 3 - 6.

 During the first two days of the seminar cycle we will hold three round-tables each day.